terraform-viettelidc/terraform-provider-vcloud/website/docs/d/nsxv_dnat.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcd_nsxv_dnat"
+page_title: "VMware Cloud Director: vcloud_nsxv_dnat"
 sidebar_current: "docs-vcd-data-source-nsxv-dnat"
 description: |-
   Provides a VMware Cloud Director DNAT data source for advanced edge gateways (NSX-V).
 This can be used to read